-Bitter is one of the six taste identified in Ayurveda.
-It is associated with decreasing Kapha dosha.
-And, according to Ayurveda, the lungs are one of the main seats of Kapha dosha.
+Bitter is one of the six tastes identified in Ayurveda.
+It is associated with the decrease of Kapha dosha in the body.
+According to Ayurveda, the lungs are one of the main seats of Kapha dosha.

 According to the American Lung Association, asthma affects nearly 23 million Americans, including seven million children, and COPD is the fourth leading cause of death in the United States.

 During asthma attacks, the smooth muscle cells contract, causing a narrowing of the airways and subsequent breathing difficulties.
 The fact that bitter tastes can relax these smooth muscles cells has opened new possibilities for natural treatments of asthma.

 While Ayurveda acknowledges many types of asthma, Kapha-related asthma is the most common.
 It involves the production of sticky, thick mucous.

 It is important to note that even with a Kapha-related asthma, an imbalance of Vata dosha is often involved (along the presence of ama —a sticky toxin caused by poor digestion.)
 Because Kapha and Vata have opposite qualities, finding an approach that will simultaneously pacify both doshas can be tricky.
 For this reason is it best to consult an Ayurvedic expert to help determine the most beneficial approach to any individual case of asthma.